 - Preheat the air fryer.
 By preheating it you will be able to get a crust or a light sear on the outside of the steak.

 - Rub the olive oil on the steak to help the seasoning stick but it will also help with getting the crust.

 - I only cooked one steak for this, but if you cook more than one, be sure and leave a little room for the air to circulate for even cooking.

 - Allowing the steak to rest after it is removed from the air fryer is critical to allow the juices to absorb before cutting.

 - Toss a little herb butter on top to give extra flavor to a good steak.

-Questions You Might Have For This Steak Recipe
+Questions You Might Have For This Strip Steak in the Air Fryer

 Yes!
 You can air fry a frozen steak.
 Let it sit on the counter for at least a few minutes to let the frost thaw then follow the instructions as given.
 You’ll need to cook the steak 2-3 minutes longer per side to get to your desired doneness.